VA Loan Entitlement Explained

 - Can you pull my Certificate of Eligibility and tell me exactly how much entitlement I have available?

-- Do I have full or partial entitlement, and how does that affect my down payment options?
+- Do I have full or partial entitlement, and how does that affect my down payment options on this purchase?

 - If I currently have an active VA loan, can I use remaining entitlement to buy a second property?